Rhys Lovett: Club career

 Lovett signed for Gloucester City in October 2020.
 He played 14 times in all competitions before leaving the club in March 2021 to seek first-team football after the National League North season was declared null and void.
 He signed for Maidenhead United on 26 March 2021.
 He made his debut on 1 May against King's Lynn Town, deputising for the injured Taye Ashby-Hammond.
 On the final day of the season, he came on as substitute against Boreham Wood to play as a forward, and scored in the 93rd minute.
 Lovett left Maidenhead on 17 December 2021, before signing for Billericay Town the same day.

 On 15 July 2022, Lovett returned to the National League to join Torquay United.

+In July 2024, Lovett made his move to National League South club Welling United on a one-year deal.
+In his first few months with the club, he impressively won two Player of the Month awards, showcasing his exceptional performance and contribution to the team.
+Lovett helped Welling United win the Kent Senior Cup by keeping a clean sheet in the final against Ebbsfleet United on the 2nd of April 2025.
+He finished the season gaining Team of the Half Season, winning three Player of the Month awards, and receiving the Manager's Player of the Year, Supporters' Player of the Year, and Players' Player of the Year accolades.

+On 27 May 2025, Lovett joined National League side Boston United on an initial one-year deal with the option for a further season.